eme64/blog/_posts/2026-03-23-VectorAPI-control-flow.md

 We want to apply a function `f(x)` to every input in the array `a`, and store the results in the array `r`.
 But the function `f` is piece-wise: for small input values we compute some multiplications, for high input values we compute some square roots.
-Here a plot of the function:
+Here is a plot of the function:

 <img width="600" alt="piece-wise function f" src="https://github.com/user-attachments/assets/fb587786-9dba-4333-b8b4-119a1994db5c" />